-The Flip 2 from JBL is a rough and tumble Bluetooth speaker for those who want their music with them anywhere, ideal for outdoor parties, picnics or when just out in the wilds.
+The JBL Flip 2 Portable Wireless Speaker (Black) is a rough and tumble Bluetooth speaker for those who want their music with them anywhere, ideal for outdoor parties, picnics or when just out in the wilds.
 The original Flip brought some ruggedness to the portable speaker market, but not a massive amount in the way of audio quality.

 The Flip 2 has some new internals to improve the sonic vibrance, with a bit more oomph to boost power and quality.
 It comes in a range of colors to suit your taste and has a decent storage case to keep it safe.